fanpu/website/_pages/about.md

 startup in AI/ML using the things that I've learnt, for the betterment of humanity.

-In my free time, I enjoy bouldering, running, learning new things, writing new things for my blog, and watching anime.
+In my free time, I enjoy bouldering, K-pop dancing, running, reading and learning new things, writing things for my blog, and watching anime.
 I used to do sprint canoe competitively.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
 Most of the banner pictures on my blog posts were taken